slimnate/blog/_posts/2021-04-14-snake-tank-software.md

 CPP Header
 {: .code-label }

-This file contains the definitions for the `Route` and `Router` classes, the max number of routes supported by the router, and a custom type definition for route callback functions:<br/><br/>
+This file contains the definitions for the `Route` and `Router` classes, the max number of routes supported by the router, and a custom type definition for route callback functions:

-`rest_callback_t` - defines a custom type representing a pointer to a function that accepts two parameters of type `WebRequest` and `WebResponse` in that order<br/>
+- `rest_callback_t` - defines a custom type representing a pointer to a function that accepts two parameters of type `WebRequest` and `WebResponse` in that order
-`ROUTER_MAX_ROUTES = 20;` - defines the maximum number of routes that a router instance can hold.<br/>
+- `ROUTER_MAX_ROUTES = 20;` - defines the maximum number of routes that a router instance can hold.
-{: .code-desc }

 {% git_include https://github.com/slimnate/arduino_climate_control/blob/master/Router.h %}